 Direct Traffic refers to traffic that doesn’t have another source.
 It’s commonly misunderstood as traffic that comes directly from typing the URL into the address bar.

-Direct traffic sessions may include cases where Google Analytics isn’t able to identify the source of the click.
+Direct traffic sessions may include cases where Google Analytics can’t identify the source of the click.

-Direct traffic probably makes up a huge amount of your overall website traffic and you should try to decrease it as much as possible by tagging your links with UTM tags and using SSL.
+Direct traffic likely accounts for a large share of your overall traffic, so you should try to reduce it as much as possible by tagging your links with UTM parameters and using SSL.

 Ecommerce

-Ecommerce is a collection of reports applicable to online shops.
-Using Ecommerce reports require you to enable Ecommerce Tracking.
+E-commerce is a set of reports for online shops.
+Using E-commerce reports requires enabling E-commerce Tracking.

 Engagement

-Engagement measures how much time a group of visitors spend on a site or the Page Depth surrounding a group of visitors.
+Engagement measures how much time a group of visitors spends on a site or the Page Depth surrounding a group of visitors.

 Entrance